-Decide to forgive.
-Then do your best to carry out this decision.
+Once you decide to forgive, do your best to carry out this decision.
 There are many tools to help you.
 Use the suggestions above, find a good therapist, find a spiritual activity that will raise you up to a new level, or be creative and find something novel to do that leads to forgiveness.

-For many, forgiveness can and should be, a choice.
+For many whose trust was betrayed, forgiveness can and should be, a choice.

-Proof you 'have forgiven' is confirmed when you revisit in your mind details of the betrayal, and at the same time, you do not have a strong emotional reaction.
+Proof you 'have forgiven' is confirmed when you recall the details of the betrayal, and at the same time, you do not have a strong emotional reaction.

 Forgiveness is dynamic between two people.
 As such, not every person is entitled to be forgiven for their relationship sins.
-Take this CONFIDENTIAL (no email necessary) with IMMEDIATE RESULTS quiz to see if your partner who cheated on you deserves to be forgiven.
+Take this CONFIDENTIAL Quiz (no email necessary) and get IMMEDIATE RESULTS to see if your partner who cheated on you deserves to be forgiven.

-1. When answering the questions, if there are inconsistencies in your partner's behavior answer "yes or no" based on the most common way he or she behaves — how he or she behaves on 'most' days.
+1. When answering the questions, if there are inconsistencies in your partner's behavior answer 'yes or no' based on the way he or she behaves on 'most' days.